setupcyprus.com

 How do I open a Cyprus bank account?

-Through a licensed Cyprus credit institution: primarily Bank of Cyprus, Eurobank Limited (the merged Hellenic + Eurobank Cyprus entity, post-September 2025), AstroBank, Alpha Bank Cyprus, or Ancoria Bank.
+A Cyprus business bank account is opened through one of four licensed Cyprus credit institutions or an EMI alternative.
+The four banks are Bank of Cyprus, Eurobank Limited (the post-1-September-2025 merged ex-Hellenic entity), Alpha Bank Cyprus (which absorbed the former AstroBank operations on 31 October 2025), or Ancoria Bank.
 EMI alternatives (Wise Business, Revolut Business) clear faster but offer limited Cyprus-specific functionality.
-Account opening for non-resident UBOs takes 6–12 weeks at a bank.
+Account opening for non-resident UBOs takes 6 to 12 weeks at a bank.

-What's an ASP and why does it matter?
+What is an ASP and why does it matter?

-Is 'Cyprus company formation' the same as 'Cyprus company incorporation' or 'Cyprus company registration'?
+Is Cyprus company formation the same as Cyprus company incorporation or Cyprus company registration?

 Sources